ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

 These interactions support bidirectional exploration: users can begin by selecting a musical hobby or a region of interest (e.g., high anxiety and younger age) and observe how counts shift below.

 **Crtitque of View**
-This visualization does a strong job of helping users explore how musical hobbies relates to age and mental health across different conditions.
+This visualization does a good job of helping users explore how musical hobbies relate to age and mental health across different conditions.
 The scatterplot shows patterns in how scores change with age and lets viewers spot clusters and outliers.
-Color is used effectively to separate the four musical hobby groups, and the same color palette ties both charts together clearly.
+Colour is used effectively to separate the four musical hobby groups, and the same color palette ties both charts together clearly.
 The interaction is both easy to use and useful.
 Brushing (clicking and dragging) on the scatterplot filters the bar chart below, giving instant feedback.
 Users can also click on a bar to filter the scatterplot, making it easy to focus on just one group.
 The problem with using a large dataset is that the raw data can be overwhelming and display overplotting.
 By adding a filter, the noise is reduced, and the user can performed focused exploration.

 One small limitation is that only one mental health condition can be viewed at a time (because of the dropdown).
 However, this keeps the view clean and avoids overwhelming the viewer.
 The bar chart works well with only four categories, and it makes it easy to compare counts across groups.